Benj-Qu/Paws-and-Claws/readme.txt

 4. Instantiate a new block when one block is set if this block amount > 0.
 5. Add image of each block (Like Clash Royale).
 6. Add block selection animation: block selected fly to the inventory bar.
+7. Call GameController.Killed when a player is killed

 Bugs:
 1. Should blocks from the two players collide with each other when they are not set (not put down on the map yet)? not sure.